robertorcosta/azure-docs.pt-br/articles/iot-dps/how-to-revoke-device-access-portal.md

 ## <a name="blacklist-devices-by-using-an-individual-enrollment-entry"></a>Adicionar os dispositivos usando uma entrada de registro individual à lista de bloqueios

 Os registros individuais se aplicam a um único dispositivo e podem usar certificados X.509 ou tokens SAS (em um TPM real ou virtual) como o mecanismo de atestado.
-(Dispositivos que usam tokens SAS como seu mecanismo de atestado podem ser provisionados apenas com um registro individual.)
-Para adicionar um dispositivo que tem um registro individual à lista de bloqueios, você pode desabilitar ou excluir sua entrada de registro.
+(Devices that use SAS tokens as their attestation mechanism can be provisioned only through an individual enrollment.)
+To blacklist a device that has an individual enrollment, you can either disable or delete its enrollment entry.

 Para adicionar temporariamente o dispositivo à lista de bloqueios desabilitando sua entrada de registro: